Jen-Jen91/dropdown-component/README.md

 ### `npm install`

-Installs the necessary dependencies/packages in the local node_modules folder, such as PropTypes.
+Installs the necessary dependencies/packages in the local node_modules folder, such as PropTypes and SASS.

 ### `npm start`